glatard/cbrain-tests-fsl-melodic/README.md

 * Check that the FSL melodic viewer works for results of "Completed" tasks.
 * Check that the results of "Completed" tasks are actually correct.
 * Check that the logs of "Failed" tasks contain proper error messages.
+* Check that tasks behave properly when restarted.